nahista1/Data-Science-nanodgree-udacity/README.md

 <br>
 <br>
 For this analysis, I focused in answering these three questions:
-1. Which country has the highest job satisfaction for developers ?
+1. In Which country has the highest job satisfaction for developers ?
-2. Is there the difference in job satisfaction between developers whose undergraduate major is IT-related an those who are not ?
+2. What is the difference in job satisfaction between developers whose undergraduate major is IT-related an those who are not ?
 3. Is there any differences in terms of salary between people who contribute to open source and those who are not?

 ### Result Summary